stefan-hoeck/idris2-ref1/README.md

 REPL (by invoking `:exec printLn refNat1`), you will note that they are not the same.
-Obviously, we can't just replace `mkRef 0` with the value it evaluates to without changing a program's behavior.
+Obviously, we can't just replace `mkRef 0` with the value it evaluates to without changing the program's behavior.
 The reason for this is that `callAndSum` reads and updates a mutable variable thus changing its behavior whenever it is invoked several times with the same mutable variable.
 This is